newsguildny/times-tech-guild-sl-2022/slides.md

 - Information <!-- .element: class="fragment" -->
 - Flexibility <!-- .element: class="fragment" -->

+Notes:

+- The first two jobs are jobs that every website has:
+  - Make it clear the tone ond personality of the website owners
+  - Provide information in a structured and accessible way
+- We also needed to be able to change the content somewhat rapidly.
+Things evolve quickly when a campaign is launched, and we need to be able to keep everyone up to date!

 ---

 ### Requirements

 - Approachable for developers <!-- .element: class="fragment" -->
 - Accessible to non-developers <!-- .element: class="fragment" -->
-- Reliable and fast <!-- .element: class="fragment" -->
+- Reliable and fast for readers <!-- .element: class="fragment" -->

 ---